Westminster Health Forum

 • NHS: integrating environmental sustainability into NHS procurement practices - balancing cost-effectiveness with maintaining patient safety and quality of care - reducing emissions in patient pathways

-• clinical research: developing best practice and models of sustainable delivery models of research - opportunities for decentralised clinical trials and virtual delivery
+• clinical research: developing best practice and models of sustainable delivery and research - opportunities for decentralised clinical trials and virtual delivery

-• safety: ensuring safe implementation of green NHS clinical practices for the workforce and patients in line with NHS procurement contracts - expanding safe reuse of laboratory tools
+• safety: ensuring implementation of green NHS clinical practices is safe for the workforce and patients - expanding safe reuse of laboratory tools

 • coordination: opportunities for collaboration across the sector to achieve emissions reduction targets - supporting smaller companies with compliance and transition strategies

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from Defra; DBT; FCDO; The Scottish Government; and the Welsh Government.
+The conference was an opportunity for stakeholders to consider the issues alongside key policy officials who attended from DHSC; OLS; Defra; DBT; Department for the Economy, NI; FCDO; The Scottish Government; and the Welsh Government.

 This on-demand pack includes